baigouy/notebooks/README.md

 ## How to run a 'code' cell
 - Select the cell (by clicking on it).
-- Press the play button (or brackets) located top left of a code cell runs the selected code cell (see below).
+- Press the play button (or brackets) located top left corner of the selected code cell to run it.

 ![](https://github.com/baigouy/notebooks/raw/master/images/running_a_cell20002.jpg)
 ![](https://github.com/baigouy/notebooks/raw/master/images/running_a_cell20000.jpg)